WHEN ROBOTS DREAM

 In Philip K. Dick’s 1968 novel « Do Androids Dream of Electric Sheeps? » and adapted for the movie « Blade Runner » by Ridley Scott in 1982, rebellious humanoids are tracked and eliminated.

-Karel Čapek’s play but even more Philip K. Dick’s novel highlights another question concerning robots’ humanization.
+Karel Čapek’s play but even more Philip K. Dick’s novel highlights another question concerning robots’ humanisation.
 Do they have feelings, dreams or thoughts?

 And here we come to more « designistic » questions.

 Undoubtedly mankind draws from its best model: nature.
-But all biodiversity enables us to question our necessity to copy human patterns when we have other forms before us.
+But all biodiversity enables us to question our necessity to copy human patterns when we have other models in front of us.

-This how the concept of Biomimicry or biomimetics, wich is the examination of nature, its models, systems, processes, and elements, in order to solve human problems.
-Researchers take inspiration from insects or amphibia mode of travel or behavior.
+We then speak of Biomimicry or Biomimetics, which is the examination of nature’s models, systems, processes, and elements, in order to solve human problems.
+Researchers take inspiration from insects or amphibia mode of travel or behaviour.